-Academic Policies and Procedures » Affirmative Action - Non-Discrimination/Non-Harassment
+Academic Policies and Procedures » Affirmative Action - Non-Discrimination/Anti-Harassment

 The State University of New York at New Paltz values diversity of thought, expression, and experience and is committed to providing an employment and educational environment that models equity, inclusion and respectful exchange of ideas.
 The College recognizes that the creation or application of standards that adversely impact the equity of educational or employment opportunities, rights or benefits is detrimental to its vision.